Our team is ready to help you plan your gift.

 Matt Claflin

 Animals have been part of my family since the day I was born.
-Though each of my pets over the years has made my life better and inspired me in different ways, my dog Holly may have made the biggest impact on my life.
+Each of my pets over the years has enriched my life and inspired me in different ways, but my dog Holly may have had the greatest impact of all.

-Holly was part of our family for nine years, and she came to us with some significant behavioral challenges.
-It took time and patience, but we eventually did earn her trust.
-She was the most loving and loyal dog my family ever had.
+Holly was part of our family for nine years.
+She came to us with significant behavioral challenges, and earning her trust took time, patience, and consistency.
+In the end, that effort deepened our bond, and she became the most loving and loyal dog my family ever had.

-When my wife and I visited Best Friends Animal Sanctuary for the first time, there was an instant, deep connection.
-We realized immediately that this was an organization that treated every animal with the same respect that we gave Holly.
+When my wife and I first visited Best Friends Animal Sanctuary, we felt an immediate and profound connection.
+We quickly realized that this was an organization that treated every animal with the same compassion and respect we had for Holly.

-I live in Kanab, Utah, with my wife, Megan; our five cats Sasha, Rose, Winnie Fred, Stinker, and Figg; our five dogs Matilda, Sammie, Puppet, Eleanor, and Hank; our six sheep August, Oberon, Abby, PB, Magnolia, and Emmett; and our rabbit Anna.
+Today, I live in Kanab, Utah, with my wife, Megan; our seven cats — Sasha, Rose, Winnie Fred, Stinker, Figg, Rockefeller, and Beignet; four dogs — Matilda, Eleanor, Hank, and Claude; six sheep — August, Abby, Emmett, Josie, Mabel, and Norman; and our rabbit, Anna.

 Karen Gallardo